 Important Information for Using PizzaBlab’s Pizza Dough Calculator

-For cold fermentation, the calculator may suggest a higher amount of yeast than you’re used to.
-This quantity is specifically designed for a dough management process called the ‘Lehmann method.’
-You can read more about it in the following article (recommended): How to Cold Ferment Pizza Dough: Guide to Cold Fermentation (2 Methods).
+For cold fermentation, the calculator may recommend more yeast than you’re used to.
+This amount is tailored for a dough management process known as the Lehmann method.
+You can learn more about it in this article (recommended): How to Cold Ferment Pizza Dough: Guide to Cold Fermentation (2 Methods).

 This guide will provide you with the necessary steps to use PizzaBlab’s pizza dough calculator effectively.
 Although the calculator may seem complex and overwhelming at first, fear not.
 Once you grasp the underlying principles (which won’t take long), you’ll be able to effortlessly make dough that perfectly suits your preferences